 Next, choose how you will transmit 3D data from your Structure Sensor to your Mac or Windows PC running Skanect.
-You can use the USB Hacker Cable to connect your Structure Sensor directly (however, you will only receive monochromatic scans), or you can attach it to an Apple iPad to stream 3D data wirelessly.
+You can use the USB Hacker Cable to connect your Structure Sensor directly (however, you will only receive monochromatic scans), or you can connect your Structure Sensor to an Apple iPad to stream 3D data wirelessly.
 We recommend using a compatible Apple iPad to enable wireless streaming of 3D data with color textures.

 Option 1: Wireless Streaming Using an Apple iPad and the Uplink Feature

 Before you begin: You’ll need a compatible Apple iPad: iPad Air, iPad Air 2, iPad mini 2 or mini 3, or iPad with Retina display (4th Generation).
 You’ll need to download the Structure app to your iPad from the App Store.
 If you want to enable color scanning, you will also need to download the Structure Sensor Calibrator app.
 Finally, you’ll need to make sure that your iPad and the Mac or PC you use for Skanect are on the same WiFi network.
-For best results, we recommend using a 5Ghz network and a channel with little or no competing network traffic.
+For best results, we recommend using a 5Ghz router and selecting a channel with little or no competing network traffic.

-Using Uplink with the Structure Sensor and Skanect:
+Using Uplink wireless streaming with the Structure Sensor, Apple iPad and Skanect:

 - Launch Skanect on your PC or Mac